Location: Pittsburgh, PA

-For many years we’ve been told that we needed to get to Pittsburgh, Pennsylvania specifically to visit Enter the Imaginarium.
-We’d heard tale of their unified game world, in-character gamemasters, and whispers of a remarkable set of interactions.
+For many years we’ve been told that we needed to get to Pittsburgh, Pennsylvania, specifically to visit Enter the Imaginarium.
+We’d heard tales of their unified game world and in-character gamemasters, and whispers of a remarkable set of interactions.

 The Chamber of Illusions was a special game that did things that we’ve rarely and never seen before… and it did them with a style that was unique to Enter the Imaginarium.

 Now, I don’t want to overhype The Chamber of Illusions.
 In many ways it was a unique and spectacular work; in others it was flawed.
 In the end, this was a classic escape room with excellent execution.